-- If you are unable to use any other birth control methods
+- if a woman is unable to use any other birth control methods

-- You have a serious genetic disease which you could pass on to the baby
+- if a woman has a serious genetic disease which could be passed on to the baby

 - Tubal ligation is considered to be a reliable form of birth control since the fallopian tubes are closed leading to lifetime sterilization.

-- Sexual intercourse need not be affected in any way due to a birth control device or spermicide.
+- Sexual intercourse is not affected in any way due to a birth control device or spermicide.
 One also does not need to take pills before or after intercourse to avoid pregnancy.

-Before carrying out postpartum sterilization procedure, you should prepare yourself for the same.
-Organize your care and recovery during the post-operation period, especially by allowing enough time for rest.
+A woman needs to prepare herself before she decides to go ahead with the postpartum sterilization procedure.
+If you want to go through this procedure, you will have to ensure that there are people at home to take care of your baby and you as you will take some time to recover after the operation.
 If you have a family to take care of, ask for help from relatives or friends.
-If you are a regular smoker or tobacco user, your doctor will ask you to stop smoking before and after the procedure.
-Smokers are more likely to suffer from breathing related issues during surgery and heal slower than non-smokers post-surgery.
+Smoking and consuming tobacco should be avoided during pregnancy (or otherwise), and your doctor will ask you to stop smoking before and after the procedure (if you choose to smoke after delivery).
+Smokers are more likely to suffer from breathing-related issues during surgery and heal slower than non-smokers post-surgery.
 If you are a smoker, you are advised to quit smoking at least a couple of weeks before the procedure.

-During postpartum sterilization procedure, you will be given a local or regional anaesthetic so that it numbs specific parts of your body while you remain conscious.
+During the postpartum sterilization procedure, you will be given a local or regional anaesthetic so that it numbs specific parts of your body while you remain conscious.
 However, it keeps you from feeling the pain of surgery.
-The general anaesthetic is given to relax the muscles, puts you to sleep and keeps you from feeling pain.
+The general anaesthetic is given to relax the muscles, which can help you fall asleep and keep you from feeling pain.

-The procedure does not add any kind of discomfort to that of childbirth birth itself nor will you have to stay for a longer period due to it.
+The procedure does not add any kind of discomfort to that of childbirth birth itself nor will you have to stay in the hospital for long due to it.
 Make sure you speak to your doctor about the actual period of recovery, the kind of activities you should avoid and how you should take care of yourself while at home.
-Ask for the next check-up appointment date before you leave the place.
+Ask for the next check-up appointment date before you leave the hospital.

 How Long Can Postpartum Sterilization Take?